-Union Corruption Update has been following the downfall of John T. Coli for four years (here, here and here).
-Nobody had doubted that Coli, now 59, had occupied a lofty perch in the overlapping worlds of Chicago labor, business, politics and crime.
-He headed Local 727 and Joint Council 25, the latter of which represents over two dozen locals with a combined more than 100,000 members.
+Union Corruption Update has been following the ongoing four-year downfall of John T. Coli (here, here and here).
+Prior to that, Coli, now 59, occupied a lofty perch in the overlapping worlds of Chicago labor, business, politics and crime.
+He headed Teamsters Local 727 and Joint Council 25, the latter of which represents over two dozen locals with a combined more than 100,000 members.
 He also served as a trustee of Local 700.
-In a real sense, he born for his role.
-His father, Eco Coli, ran Teamsters Local 727, and during the Seventies was identified in a White House report on organized crime as a member of the Chicago Mafia, known informally as “the Outfit,” and reportedly was a hit man.
-After the elder Coli’s death in 1982, son James took over Local 727.
-He ran it for a decade until his removal by the feds for ignoring mob infiltration of his union.
+In a real sense, he born for these roles.
+His father, Eco Coli, ran Local 727, and not very well.
+During the Seventies he was identified in a White House report on organized crime as a member of the Chicago Mafia, known informally as “the Outfit.”; reportedly, he was a hit man.
+After the elder Coli’s death in 1982, his son James took over the local.
+He ran it for a decade until his removal by the feds for ignoring mobster infiltration.
 That’s when James’ brother, John Coli Sr., assumed control.
 It was a job he would keep for a quarter century.

-By the time John Coli Sr. had taken control, the Teamsters international union had become a ward of the U.S. Justice Department, the result of a 1989 settlement of a massive racketeering suit.
-Coli, a trained lawyer, knew he could ill afford to give the appearance of corruption, especially given the high level of scrutiny from the court-ordered monitor, the Independent Review Board.
+By this time, the International Brotherhood of Teamsters had become a ward of the U.S. Justice Department, the result of a 1989 settlement of a massive racketeering suit.
+Coli, a trained lawyer, knew he could ill afford to give the appearance of corruption, especially given the high level of scrutiny from the three-member, court-ordered monitoring agency, the Independent Review Board.
 He played his cards right.
 He forged alliances with International General President James P. Hoffa, who took office in 1999.
-He also provided endorsements of state and local political candidates in Illinois, positioning himself to win tax incentives and project labor agreements for the union.
-And he put the squeeze on Chicago-area businessmen.
-One business deal in particular proved fateful.
+He also endorsed state and local political candidates in Illinois, positioning his union for tax incentives and project labor agreements.
+And he put the squeeze on certain Chicago-area businessmen, one of whom would prove to be his undoing.

-The focus was Cinespace Chicago Film Studios, a production facility that supported the hit TV series Chicago Fire, Chicago P.D. and Empire.
-During the tenure of former Democratic Governor Pat Quinn (2009-15), Cinespace had received five state grants worth a combined $27.3 million, including one for $10 million in December 2014 for the purchase of seven industrial properties near its Lawndale campus which it eventually returned at the behest of Quinn’s successor, Bruce Rauner.
+The “problem” centered on Cinespace Chicago Film Studios, a production facility that supported TV series such as Chicago Fire, Chicago P.D. and Empire.
+During the tenure of former Democratic Governor Pat Quinn (2009-15), Cinespace had received five state grants worth a combined $27.3 million, including one for $10 million in December 2014 for the purchase of seven industrial properties near its North Lawndale campus which the company eventually returned at the behest of Quinn’s successor, Bruce Rauner.
 The company also received generous tax breaks.
-Coli had pushed heavily for these incentives as a means of inducing Cinespace to hire Teamster labor.
-And he used applied unorthodox pressure.
+Coli had pushed heavily for these incentives to induce Cinespace to hire Teamster labor.
+And he added some unorthodox persuasion.

 Even before that outburst, Coli was throwing his weight around.
-He tried to persuade Pissios to fire Mark Degnen, Cinespace’s chief financial officer.
-Degnen had been a top official of Ryerson Steel and had helped the company sell a former mill to Alex Pissios and his family in order to build Cinespace on the site.
+Specifically, he tried to persuade Pissios to fire Mark Degnen, Cinespace’s chief financial officer.
+Degnen had been a top official of Ryerson Steel and had helped the company sell a former mill to Alex Pissios and his family in order to build Cinespace on that site.
 Degnen’s wife, Bridget Degnen, moreover, had won a seat on the Cook County Board of Commissioners, defeating ex-Commissioner John Fritchey, whose ex-wife Karen Banks works for the studio.
-Banks’ brother was zoning attorney James Banks, also the chairman of Belmont Bank & Trust, which helped finance Cinespace.
-All this could blow up in Coli’s face.
+Banks’ brother, zoning attorney James Banks, also served as chairman of Belmont Bank & Trust, which helped finance Cinespace.
+This web of connections had the potential to blow up in Coli’s face.

-Actually, the groundwork was being laid for just that.
+And the groundwork for the blowup would happen.
 When Alex Pissios failed to disclose a loan he had received from a late uncle to open Cinespace, federal prosecutors charged him with bankruptcy fraud.
 Seeing an opening for something bigger, the feds offered Pissios leniency if he wore a wire to gather information from Coli.
 Eventually, prosecutors convened a grand jury.
 On July 12, 2017, a Chicago federal judge unsealed a six-count indictment accusing Coli of extorting cash payments from Cinespace during July 2016-April 2017 totaling $100,000.
-Reading the tea leaves, he announced his resignation from the Teamsters that day.
-Two months later, on September 21, he was slapped with a 13-count superseding indictment for obstruction of commerce, concealment of financial information on union reporting forms, and income tax fraud.
+Reading the tea leaves, Coli announced his resignation from the Teamsters that day.
+Two months later, on September 21, he was slapped with a 13-count superseding indictment for obstruction of commerce, concealment of financial information, and tax fraud.
 His alleged Cinespace-derived shakedown income was raised to $325,000.
 Coli allegedly used “fear of economic loss from threatened work stoppages and other labor unrest unless such cash payments were made.”
 The new indictment also accused Coli of evading $117,500 in combined federal and state income taxes.

 A deal with prosecutors took a while to negotiate, but it happened about two weeks ago on July 30.
 As part of the 26-page agreement, Coli pleaded guilty to one count each of receiving a prohibited payment and filing a false income tax return.
 He also declared that he would cooperate with prosecutors “fully and truthfully.”
 He faces up to eight years in prison.
 However, that sentence might be reduced to as little as 20 months if he provides the kind of help that the feds are looking for.